 Codon Security Issue and Response

-Posted by Byron
+Posted over 3 years ago by Byron

 Heroku learned of and resolved a security vulnerability last week.
 We want to report this to you, describe how we responded to the incident, and reiterate our commitment to constantly improving the security and integrity of your data and source code.